gyulanemeth/bluefox.email/email-sending-concepts/one-click-unsubscribe.md

 ## Common Implementation Challenges

 Organizations implementing One-Click Unsubscribe often face technical and operational challenges including **multi-list management** issues where unsubscribes must properly propagate across all related mailing lists, delayed processing systems that risk regulatory violations, authentication barriers that contradict the one-click principle, and technical failures such as broken links or database errors that can prevent successful unsubscribe processing.
-Addressing these challenges requires robust systems design and **regular testing** to ensure compliance and maintain [sender reputation](/email-sending-concepts/deliverability).
+Addressing these challenges requires robust systems design and **regular testing** to ensure compliance and maintain sender reputation

 ## Frequently Asked Questions